 - providing access to rich learning experiences in all subject areas

 School and classroom libraries are open for use.
 Ensure good hand hygiene before and after use.

-Students in grades 7 and 8 will resume Practical Arts programming at the assigned locations.
+Students in grades 7 and 8 continue Practical Arts programming at the assigned locations.
 Information on each school’s programming will be provided to parents by their home school.

 Arts education (dance, dramatic arts, music, and visual arts) is important in supporting students’ social, emotional, and academic growth.
 Arts programming will safely continue and be adapted to follow public health guidelines.
 This applies to both curricular and extracurricular activities.

-The Louis Riel School Division will continue to collaborate with partner organizations (SCAC, MHSAA) to ensure a safe return to play occurs for extracurricular and interscholastic sport.
+The Louis Riel School Division will continue to collaborate with partner organizations (SCAC, MHSAA) to provide safe extracurricular and interscholastic sport.

 Field trips and off-site activities form an essential part of the learning experience for students at all grade levels.
 Careful consideration must be given to any plans that might involve taking students off the school property.
 To support decision making for possible field trips, teachers and administrators must use the following guidelines: